The Roof of the Old Church: “The Garden Which is Nearest to God”

-If you’re visiting Amsterdam right now — or at least any time before September 6, 2015 — you’ll have a fantastic opportunity to bring home some unique, panoramis photos of the city.
+If you visited Amsterdam during the summer of 2015 you had a fantastic opportunity to bring home some unique, panoramic photos of the city.

-But in order to do so you will have to ascend a challenging set of stairs to a temporary terrace on top of the Old Church in the Red Light District.
+But in order to do so you had to ascend a challenging set of stairs to a temporary terrace on top of the Oude Kerk (literally, Old Church) in the Red Light District.

-It’s quite a climb, but you’ll be rewarded with panoramic views across the entire city.
+It was quite a climb, but you were rewarded with panoramic views across the entire city.

 The platform is an art installation.